matthewvolk/mint-sms/README.md

 Using a library called mintapi, I was able to scrape the account data living in my Mint account.
 The goal is to send a text message through Twillio with the balance of every single account in my Mint account every single morning.

 #### CURRENT PROGRESS:
+* Script prompts user for username and password
+* Script returns value of account names and account balances
+* Script only runs on local
+* No Twillio integrations

 #### TO DO:
 * Bypass 2-Factor-Auth ...legally